Fivell/policies/source/sections/17-data_integrity_policy.md

 ## 17.9 Transmission Security

-1. All data transmission is encrypted end to end using encryption keys managed by Datica.
+1. All data transmission is encrypted end to end using encryption keys managed by Versionista.
 Encryption is not terminated at the network end point, and is carried through to the application.
 2. Transmission encryption keys and machines that generate keys are protected from unauthorized access.
 Transmission encryption key material is protected